heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 #### Structure of a HTTP response

-A HTTP response is structured as follow:
+A HTTP response is structured as follows:

 ```text
 HTTP/<HTTP version> <HTTP status code> <HTTP status message>